 As now – these rules have not changed!
 It is the responsibility of the crew to inform the organisers of any crew changes.
 Substitutions can be entered by a competition administration after the head as now.

 When do placeholder positions need to be confirmed?

 Placeholders need to be confirmed before the official close of entries.
 If entries are not completed before the official close, the entry cannot be accepted.
 Placeholder positions will be able to be confirmed after entries are suspended.
 A competition can request placeholder positions to be confirmed earlier.

 What will the process be for making event result returns to BROE?

 The same import formats of an excel CSV file or our current bespoke upload will be available, but slightly modified for the new system.
-A web interface will also be available for those not using software to run their competitions.

 For Competition Organisers